 A Helpful Comparison Guide

 Below, please enjoy the interactive guide that was created to make your piano purchase easier.
-Compare the affordable Yamaha YPG-535 to the best instruments in its class based on weight, price, and even customer reviews from Amazon.com.
+Compare the affordable Yamaha YPG-535 to other great pianos and keyboards on the market:

 Yamaha YPG535 Review: Size and Design